 We’ve seen the pics on Instagram, and we know that it will get us a few more likes than usual, but meal planning just seems a bit too much effort for a Sunday night.
 Yet meal planning is considered one of the best ways to make sure you’re getting your five a day (and everything else in between).

-Dieticians are the biggest supporters of this recent craze, and its no surprise: Kristin Kirkpatrick, author of Skinny Liver, claims that leaving your meals to the day means you are more likely to skip on exercise, and pick the less than healthy options.
+Dieticians are the biggest supporters of this recent craze, and it’s no surprise: Kristin Kirkpatrick, author of Skinny Liver, claims that leaving your meals to the day means you are more likely to skip exercise and pick the less than healthy options.
 The fact is, when we are feeling our stress and anxiety spiking, we pick the easier option.
 This translates to high calorie and fat content.

 But, if we can just grab our lunch and head for the door, we will be making the less stressful and healthier choice.